 What You Need For Snow Ice Cream

-~a big pan of clean snow, serving bowls, and spoons
+- a big pan of clean snow and a ladle

 For each serving of snow, add:

 - 1/2 cup of cream (OR coconut milk, almond milk, cashew milk, etc.) (PS: I found Coco Vita coconut milk at Fresh Thyme and love it – good ingredients!)